decred/dcrdocs/docs/proof-of-stake/ticket-splitting.md

 #### Politeia Voting

 Rights for voting on Politeia proposals are granted to the biggest contributor of a split-ticket.
-The biggest contributor can vote on proposals in Decrediton or via the CLI using `politeiavoter`, exactly as if they had purchased a whole ticket.
+The biggest contributor can vote on proposals in Decrediton or via the [politeiavoter](https://github.com/decred/politeia/tree/master/politeiawww/cmd/politeiavoter) CLI tool, exactly as if they had purchased a whole ticket.

 ### Further reading